5 Easy Steps Every Blogger Should Follow to Monetize Their Blog

 - Tom Dupuis is an SEO expert who regularly writes tutorials about WordPress plugins and Siteground hosting in his blogs.
 He generates $7000 every month through his blog.
 Over 1,500 people read his tutorials every day!.

-- A survey conducted by ConvertKit last year showed that the net income earned by not-yet-pro bloggers in 2017 was around $9,497 and that earned by pro bloggers was around $138,064.
+- A survey conducted by ConvertKit last year showed that the net income earned by not-yet-pro bloggers in 2017 was around $9,497 and that earned by pro bloggers was about $138,064.

 - According to HubSpot, companies that blog receive 55% more traffic, and 434% indexed pages than the ones that don’t.